thequantumpotato/s-LOGO-IDE/doc/DESIGN_PLAN.md

         * After the interpreter identifies a variable, it calls the addVar(String, String) method in the ModelInternalAPI, which appends the new variable into the myVars (a HashMap) within the Model and let Controller call the displayVar(myVars).
         * Inside View class, it calls VariableView, passing it with the updated myVars and let it display on the VariableView.
 * **Harry**
-    * ?
-    * ?
+    * *Use case 1*: receive forward 50 command and move the turtle 50 unit distance forward
+        * When the interpreter returns a list of cleaned, validated String, the controller class uses a hash map to find the appropriate command object and call its run() method.
+        * The command subclass corresponding to the forward command will then take in the parameter 50 and call the turtle.move() command.
+        * Turtle will change its position accordingly and the front end will automatically update the position of the turtle.
+    * *Use case 2*: receive penup command and turn off the pen
+        * The interpreter returns cleaned, validated string and the controller finds the appropriate penup command subclass.
+        * The penup command subclass call the turtle internal API penup() method
+        * The turtle disables its instance variable tracer.
+The tracer stops showing up on the GUI.
+Command complete.
 * **Ben**
     * *Use case 1*: The user wants to change the pen color to Red
     * *Use case 2*: A new custom variable is defined, X = 50

 ### Design Considerations

 * We are still debating as to which component should have reference access to the other components.
 What instance variables or references should each class have?
 * Should the interpreter have an instance of the turtle and calls the turtle's function directly?
 Or should it return some "command" object back to the model control class and let the model control class or turtle class handle the instructions?
 * Should we use reflection to handle the myriad of command cases that will inevitably keep expanding?
 It is often said that reflection is a crutch for bad design, so we would like to avoid it, but the alternatives seem even worse (curtains of if-else statements) or difficult to implement (hashmap mapping string to different command objects implementing a Commandable interface).
 * Another thing we discussed is how we want to handle the way the turtle is actually moved.
 Should we include the turtle in the root of the scene, should we have the turtle be an observable object and register observers to it, or should we manually update the screen by calling turtle.getpos()?
     * Right now, we have decided to use the observable way.
 This way, the View and Controller are both observers of the turtle, and when it changes, those two classes are notified.

 ### Team Responsibilities

 * Frontend Classes
     * Primary:
         * Ben Xu: UI design and display
         * Vincent Liu: Event handling
     * Frontend Internal API
         * Primary: Ben Xu